mariafardus/Calculator/README.md

 # Calculator
-A Workable Calculator using HTML &amp; CSS
+A Workable Calculator using js,HTML &amp; CSS